 - There are pre-filled insulin cartridges so you can change cartridges quickly and conveniently when on the go

 - You can self-fill the mylife YpsoPump reservoir with the insulin of your choice

 - The mylife YpsoPump Orbit infusion set is designed to let you move freely

 - The mylife Orbit Inserter helps you insert the infusion set quickly and safely

 - The device allows you to deliver boluses discreetly and reliably, with supporting vibration alerts

-- The tape is breathable, skin-friendly tape and gentle to the skin
+- The tape is breathable, skin-friendly tape and gentle on the skin

 Disadvantages of the mylife YpsoPump